zhuruili/zhuruili/README.md

 - 👋 Hi, I’m @zhuruili from Wuhan University of Technology
 - 👀 I’m interested in computer/coding/game
-- 🌱 I’m currently learning React/html/css/JS at FreeCodeCamp
+- 🌱 I’m currently learning React/html/css/JS, Kali Linux, Flask
-- 💞️ I’m curious about hacking techniques
+- 💞️ I’m curious about hacking techniques and AI art
 - 📫 You can reach me by email: 2997366615@qq.com
 - 😄 Pronouns: Him
 - ⚡ Fun fact: It took me three years of college to realize that I don't know anything at all.